Associate of Science in Nursing

 As future Registered Nurses, students will learn to function as team leaders directing the care provided by Licensed Practical Nurses, Patient Care Technicians, Nursing Assistants, Home Health Aides, as well as unlicensed health-care workers.
 Students will be trained to work in entry-level nursing positions, and qualified to provide direct care to individuals and families in a variety of health care settings.

 Must Take NCLEX-RN to become a Registered Nurse

 The School does not register ASN graduates as a Nurse.
 According to Florida Board of Nursing (BON) all School ASN graduates must take and pass the National Council Licensure Examination for Registered Nursing (NCLEX-RN) before becoming a Registered Nurse licensed by Florida DOH.

 Effective July 1, 2014, any graduate of an approved nursing program who fails to take the licensure examination within six (6) months after graduation must take and pass an examination preparatory course prior to taking the NCLEX-RN exam.

 The School’s Nursing Division may accept previously earned credits related to nursing sciences per case basis.
 All applicants must furnish official or U.S. homologated transcripts for academic analysis.
 Yet, credit acceptance is not automatic, and will be in compliance with Rule 6E-2.0041, F.A.C. and School Standards of accreditation.

-Advance Science College also offeres an academic bridge to Associate of Science in Nursing.
+Advance Science International College also offeres an academic bridge to Associate of Science in Nursing.

 please click on the LPN-RN Bridge Link for further information.